How to classify footwear by type, purpose and material if you are importing into or exporting out of the EU.

 Removing the leather toe cap (1) and the leather toe vamp (2) reveals that there’s textile material underneath.
 This means that the textile must be considered as the viable upper and the toe cap and the vamp are just reinforcements.

 Removing the leather eye stay (3) reveals a large area of lining material and a small area of textile (marked A on the diagram) underneath.
-Because the textile doesn’t extend all the way under the leather eye stay section - and because lining material isn’t substantial enough to be considered as a viable upper - the leather section must be considered as the viable upper.
+Because the textile does not extend all the way under the leather eye stay section - and because lining material is not substantial enough to be considered as a viable upper - the leather section must be considered as the viable upper.

 Removing leather sections (5) and (7) and the logo (8) reveals textile underneath.
 This means that the textile is considered as the viable upper and the leather sections and logo are treated as reinforcements.

 Removing the leather heel counter (6) reveals an area made up of textile and lining material.
-Because the textile doesn’t extend all the way underneath the heel counter, the leather is considered as the viable upper.
+Because the textile does not extend all the way underneath the heel counter, the leather is considered as the viable upper.

 The examination has revealed that a greater area of the upper is made from textile than from leather.
 So in this example the shoe will be classified under heading code 6404.